jawah/charset_normalizer/docs/community/faq.rst

 The real debate is to state if the detection is an HTTP client matter or not.
 That is more complicated and not my field.

+Some individuals keep insisting that the *whole* Internet is UTF-8 ready.
+Those are absolutely wrong and very Europe and North America-centered, In my humble experience, the countries in the world are very disparate in this evolution.
+And the Internet is not just about HTML content.
+Having a thorough analysis of this is very scary.

 Should I bother using detection?
 --------------------------------